southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-system.md

 ### Mr. Stacky 5 Tiered Vertical Gardening Planter, Indoor & Outdoor

-Now this is a simple and space saving garden solution that comes to you in a simple vertical hydroponic system.
+Now, this is a simple and space-saving garden solution that comes to you in a simple vertical hydroponic system.
 It is very much suitable for both indoor and outdoor use.

 It allows you to grow healthier fruits, vegetables, flowers and herbs in the comfort of your own home.
-Besides all that it is very smart and efficient and can definitely aid you in building a small compact indoor garden.
+Besides all that, it is very smart and efficient and can definitely aid you in building a small compact indoor garden.

 #### Pros

-* Is a small but heavy duty vertical system
+* Is a small but heavy-duty vertical system
 * It can take care of 20 plants by just watering 1 pot
 * It comes UV protected giving only optimal light to the plants
 * It is very affordable for anyone